Git-LFS support in SmartGit

 After adding a new file under the Working Tree of your local repository, select the untracked file in the Files View and use the LFS | Track command to track this file in LFS.

-SmartGit will show a LFS Track dialog, prompting you to provide a tracking pattern:
+SmartGit will display a LFS Track dialog, prompting you to provide a tracking pattern:

 Note